Skip to content

 )

-If you want to add the found entity via objects_refs to another SDO, simple add a list of stix_ids to the SDO.
+If you want to add the found entity via objects_refs to another SDO, simply add a list of stix_ids to the SDO.
 Here's an example using the entity from the code snippet above:

 from stix2 import Report